-Create a Keyboard Shortcut to Quickly Get to the User Library Folder in OS X Lion
+Create a Keyboard Shortcut to Go to User Library Folder in Mac OS X

-- Open System Preferences and click on ‘Keyboard’
+- From the Apple menu, open System Preferences and click on ‘Keyboard’

 - Click the ‘Keyboard Shortcuts’ tab and then click ‘Application Shortcuts’ from the left

 - Click the [+] plus icon to add a new keyboard shortcut, select Finder.app as the Application, then type “Library” exactly in the ‘Menu Title’ box

 - Select the box below to choose a keyboard combination, I chose Command+Option+Control+L but you can pick something else

 - Click “Add” and then click back to the Mac OS X desktop and hit your keyboard shortcut to confirm that the user Library directory opens

 Although there are a variety of ways to access the user library directory in OS X Lion, I find keyboard shortcuts to be the fastest.
 You can also show the library folder at all times in the user home folder with the help of a terminal command, which would mimic the default setting in Mac OS X 10.6 and before.

 Whether or not you would find this useful likely depends on how often you are in the User Library folder, but for many of us it’s convenient to have user Library visible all the time, or at least accessible by keystroke.